Arseni1919/Learning_DRL/README.md

 <img src="pics/double_3.png" width="500">

 Overestimation of some states by itself maybe not a problem, and even it sometimes helps for exploration.
 But if the higher values are not well distributed between actions of higher values are on those actions that we do not need to explore anymore - that is a problem.
 There is a proof of theorem that, in DQN, sets the lower bound for the optimal $Q$ value estimation that is strictly bigger than optimal $V$ value of the state.
-THey are supposed to be equal, btw.
+They are supposed to be equal, btw.

 Double DQN replaces target $Y$ of DQN: